 Learn More about Mechanical upgrades, benefits, costs etc.

-When we have minimized the amount of energy needed by the house through envelope and mechanical improvements, renewable energy supply can be added to provide the much smaller remaining energy requirement.
-This step includes installing roof or ground-mounted solar PV systems (home battery systems to store excess solar energy or cheaper off-peak grid electricity) and solar hot water systems.
+In the final step, after minimizing the amount of energy consumed by the house through envelope and mechanical improvements, domestic renewable energy generation can be added to cover the smaller remaining electricity load.
+This step includes installing roof or ground-mounted solar PV systems, solar hot water systems, and a home battery to store excess solar energy or cheaper off-peak grid electricity (or as a carbon monoxide-free emergency energy source during power outages).

 Adding a solar water heater can supply up to 60 per cent of a home’s domestic hot water needs.
 Like a drain-water heat-recovery (DWHR) pipe, a solar water heater pre-heats water from the municipal system before it reaches your water tank.

-Adding a home battery system and electric vehicle charging station allows you to store excess solar energy or cheap off-peak grid energy for later use.
+Adding a home battery system or electric vehicle charging station allows you to store excess solar energy or cheap off-peak grid energy for later use in the home battery or in your electric vehicle’s battery.
 These batteries can also supply power during electrical outages.

 Learn more about Renewable upgrades, benefits, costs etc.